a-pasquale/wordpress-www.elytra.net/wp-content/plugins/shortcode-exec-php/readme.txt

 1. All PHP code is organized at one place
 1. [Syntax highlighting](http://en.wikipedia.org/wiki/Syntax_highlighting "Syntax highlighting")
 1. You can test your PHP code before using it
+1. Import/export of shortcode definitions

 For those concerned about security (hopefully everybody): only administrators can define shortcodes and associated PHP code (see also the [FAQ](http://wordpress.org/extend/plugins/shortcode-exec-php/faq/ "FAQ")).

-Please report any issue you have with this plugin on the [support page](http://blog.bokhorst.biz/3626/computers-en-internet/wordpress-plugin-shortcode-exec-php/ "Marcel's weblog"), so I can at least try to fix it.
-If you rate this plugin low, please [let me know why](http://blog.bokhorst.biz/3626/computers-en-internet/wordpress-plugin-shortcode-exec-php/#respond "Marcel's weblog").
+Please report any issue you have with this plugin in [the forum](http://forum.faircode.eu/).

 See my [other plugins](http://wordpress.org/extend/plugins/profile/m66b "Marcel Bokhorst").